 Pause and resume an automation

 Once an automation has been Run, you will have the ability to Pause it.
 Pausing will prevent the following scheduled emails in the automation from being sent.
 After clicking Pause, you'll be prompted to confirm:

 While the automation is paused, you will be able to edit the "time delay" for that email to change when it will be sent once you resume.

 📌 Note: You'll be able to leave an automation paused for 30 days.
-When an automation is paused for longer than 30 days, it is automatically moved to the "Archived" status.
+When an automation is paused for longer than 30 days, it is automatically moved to the "Ended" status.